d-ganev/Java/Food Analyzer/README.md

+# Food Analyzer 🍔
-🍔 Food Analyzer is a server-client application which informs clients about nutrient facts of a particular food.
+it is a server-client application which informs clients about nutrient facts of a particular food.

     I. Work of server: